 What’s this?
 Could it be?
-Indeed, Frayed Knights: The Skull of S’makh-Daon is getting a sequel, and based on the title, it’s pretty safe to expect another old-school RPG with more tongue in cheek humor than you can shake a stick at – my favorite kind!
+Indeed, Frayed Knights: The Skull of S’makh-Daon is getting a sequel, and based on the title, it’s pretty safe to expect another old-school RPG with more tongue-in-cheek humour than you can shake a stick at – my favourite kind!
 Even though it’s currently without a release date, a handful of details have been made available, so here’s a glance at Frayed Knights 2: Khan of Wrath from a distance.

 When most people hear “RPG sequel”, the first thing they’ll want to know is whether or not they’ll be able to import their save from the first game.
 While that will be possible in Frayed Knights 2: Khan of Wrath, you may need to reallocate points due to certain changes between the two games.
 Also, even though having played through Frayed Knights: The Skull of S’makh-Daon is not required to enjoy the sequel, your save just might have an impact on certain events, depending on the choices you’ve made – good and bad!

 In typical game announcement fashion, little has been revealed about the story, aside from tidbits about rock giants, a place called Mount Wrath and… the Great Devouring.
 Yeah, I’m not sure what’s going on either, and it seems we’ll have to be a patient bunch since Frayed Knights 2: Khan of Wrath will not be released this year.
 I’m sure they’ll share more details as development progresses – they’d be silly not to, that’s for sure.